 Proprietary securities transactions, executed for the account and benefit of the Company, are recorded on a trade-date basis.
-As of September 30, 2015 and 2014, respectively, the Company held securities with a fair value of \$1,553,773 and \$1,234,469.
-The securities are recorded at fair value, with changes in fair value recorded in the statement of operations.
+As of September 30, 2016 and 2015, respectively, the Company held investment securities with a fair value of \$1,241,252 and \$1,553,773.
+The investment securities are recorded at fair value, with changes in fair value recorded in the statement of operations.